 At Montpelier Family Dentistry, we encourage you to keep an eye on your gum health and call us if any of these signs persist for longer than a week –

 - Your teeth appear longer

-If you notice any of these symptoms, the best thing to do is call a Laurel dentist for an official diagnosis.
+If you notice any of these symptoms, the best thing to do is call our Laurel, MD dentist for an official diagnosis.
 Self-treating can lead to additional problems because you may not be addressing the actual cause of the problem.
 You can schedule an appointment with our office by calling (301) 604-0025.

 Causes of Gum Disease

 - Plaque and tartar buildup underneath the gum tissue

 There are several ways to prevent gum disease and the symptoms that arise from it.
 If you have already experienced symptoms of bleeding or swollen gums, following these steps will still help you.
 However, it is wise to visit our office in Laurel, MD for an examination so that we can make customized treatment recommendations.
 In the meantime, you can manage your symptoms by doing the following -

 - Brush and floss regularly.
 Remember to brush your teeth at least twice a day and when you do, use a soft or electric toothbrush.
 Make sure that you are brushing food away from your gums and towards the center of your mouth.
 This is important to prevent plaque buildup at your gum line.
 Flossing should be at least once per day and you must make sure to go all the way down along the sides of your teeth.

 - Use an antiseptic mouthwash.
 Another way to kill bacteria is to use an antiseptic mouthwash.
 This is an easy way to kill some of the bacteria that you have not been able to brush away and you may notice that your gums feel instantly better after using it.